 New Mexico offers several big game hunts for mobility impaired hunters.Before a hunter can apply for these hunts, they must be issued a four-year Mobility Impaired Card.Forms and more information can be obtained from New Mexico Game and Fish Department.

 Non-hunters, depending on the circumstances, may or may not be able to accompany you on your hunt.
 (This does not apply to our youth hunters) If circumstances allow your non-hunter to accompany you as a guest on your hunt, they may or may not be allowed to participate in the hunt itself.
 This should be discussed prior to booking the hunt.
-There is a $150 per day non-hunter fee for the entire hunt.
+There is a $200 per day non-hunter fee for the entire hunt.
 Non-negotiable.
 There is a limit of one non-hunter guest per client/hunter or hunting party.